timothy1ee/myApp/README.md

 myApp
 =====

 This is my first readme!
+This is a minor modification.